kovasap/market_trading_game/design.md

 W = water
 ```

-Then all players select one "governor" card as their starting person.
+Then all players select one "governor" card as their starting person and place

-## Flow of Game

-Players do not have a "hand" of resources, all resources must be dynamically
-used from either your board or from the central/other players markets.

-All resources that are not used by a player during a turn get put into their
-personal market in front of them.
+it on a tile on their board.

+All players also take a point token bowl containing 30 tokens that they will
+empty over the course of the game.
+The player who empties their bowl first
+wins!

+## On your turn...

+### 1. Harvest Phase

-At the start of your turn, remove up to one resource from each pile on your
+Remove one resource from each pile on your board and put it to the side.

-board.
-Then use buildings that convert raw resources to refined ones at most
+### 2. Trading and Processing Phase

-once, using the resources you just harvested, or those in other players
+Using the resources you harvested, either convert them to new resources using
-markets.
+each of your improvements at least once, or trade them to the central market.
+You can trade and/or improve in any order, potentially even improving those
+resources that you traded for!

+Trading follows these rules:

+1. The total point number of resources you take in a trade must be less than or
+   equal to the total point number of resources you give.
+1. If **zero** of a resource is in the market, its value is **doubled**.
+This
+   applied when giving the first resource to the market and taking the last
+   resource.
+1. A resource can only ever have up to **four** copies in the market.
+If there
+   exist four copies, the market is **flooded** and cannot accept any more.

+### 3. Action Phase

-Then, you can take up to one action.
-Each player has several "people" cards
-(you start with the Governor card).
-These people have three action categories
+Each player has one or more "people" cards (you start with the Governor card).
-on them like so:
+These people have three action types on them like so:

 Name    |
 ------- |